-George Mason University Assistant Professor Noura Erakat helped open the conference by hailing Rasmieh Odeh, who helped blow up a Jerusalem grocery store in 1969, killing two Israeli college students.
+George Mason University Assistant Professor (update: now with Rutgers University) Noura Erakat helped open the conference by hailing Rasmieh Odeh, who helped blow up a Jerusalem grocery store in 1969, killing two Israeli college students.
 Odeh is not a terrorist, Erakat said, but "our dear sister [and] freedom fighter."

 President Trump, Erakat said, "for better or for worse has further entrenched the question of Palestine into a progressive-left movement driven by intersectional analysis.
 This trend is best exemplified by the case of our dear sister, freedom fighter Rasmieh Odeh [audience applauds], who I had the recent pleasure of being with in Amman, who is shining everywhere she goes, who teaches us what survival and thriving looks like.
 So, if we all just collectively send out energies to Rasmieh.
 Rasmieh is a freedom fighter, a former political prisoner."

 In fact, Odeh's prosecution for naturalization fraud took place before Trump took office.
 After an appeal overturned her conviction, Odeh pleaded guilty in April 2017 and was deported to Jordan.
 In her signed plea agreement, she admitted lying about being arrested and convicted in the Jerusalem bombing.
 "She made the false statements intentionally," it said, "and not as a result of any mistake, Post Traumatic Stress Disorder or any other psychological issue or condition or for any innocent reason, and not withstanding any other statement or testimony Defendant Odeh may have made at any other time regarding those answers."